Configuring how content is indexed

-You can control how your site is indexed by using various data-pagefind-* tags in your templates.
+You can control what content on your site is indexed via data-pagefind-* tags on your HTML elements.

-To refine indexing further, you can tag your main content area with data-pagefind-body:
+To narrow this down, you can tag your main content area with data-pagefind-body:

 <body>